 TRI Compliance and Enforcement

-Section 313 of the Emergency Planning and Community Right-to-Know Act (EPCRA) created the TRI Program.
+Section 313 of the Emergency Planning and Community Right-to-Know Act (EPCRA) created the Toxics Release Inventory (TRI) Program.
 Under the requirements of EPCRA, all U.S. facilities that meet TRI reporting criteria must submit TRI data to EPA and the relevant state or tribe by July 1 of each year.

 For more information on recent TRI enforcement actions:

 - 9/28/16 - Compliance with Environmental Laws Helps Protect Air, Water and Land in Alaska, Idaho, Oregon and Washington

 - 9/23/16 - Metal Products Company Settles with EPA for Chemical Reporting Lapses at Warwick, R.I.
 Facility